Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: The most successful salespeople aren't relationship builders; they are “Challengers” who teach, tailor, and take control of the conversation.

 Why It's Not Rubbish: This book can be confronting, but its data is undeniable.
 In a world of information parity, clients don't need a friendly salesperson; they need an expert who can teach them something new about their business.
-This is your playbook for anyone selling complex services like high-end design or marketing strategy.
-A solid digital marketing foundation is required to establish the expertise you need to be a challenger.
+This is your playbook for anyone selling complex services, such as high-end design or marketing strategy.
+A solid digital marketing foundation is essential to establish the expertise required to be a challenger.

 9. Consultative Selling by Mack Hanan